 - Is the loan secured with any collateral?

 It’s a good idea to secure the lender’s interest - even if you do a private mortgage among close friends or family members.
 That way, the lender can take the property and get some money back in a worst-case-scenario.

-For example, a borrower (who has the ability and every intention to repay) may die or get sued.
-If the property is held in the borrower’s name without a properly filed lien, their creditors can go after their home or pressure them to use the home’s value.
+For example, a borrower (who has the ability and every intention to repay) may die or get sued unexpectedly.
+If the property is held in the borrower’s name only - without a properly filed lien - creditors can go after their home or pressure the borrower to use the home’s value to satisfy a debt.
 A secured private mortgage helps protect the lender’s interest, assuming everything is documented correctly.
 In fact, the term "mortgage" technically means "security" - not "loan."

-Securing the property may also help you save on taxes.
+Securing a loan with property may also help you save on taxes.
 Talk with a tax preparer or CPA for more details.

 How to do a Private Mortgage Correctly

 You have to think about unpleasant possibilities when considering a private mortgage.
 Imagine what could go wrong and how it would affect you.

 For documentation, work with qualified experts.
 Talk to local attorneys, your tax preparer, and others who can help guide you through the process.
 If you're talking about large sums of money, this isn't a DIY project.
 Some online services provide private mortgage agreements, loan servicing, and they might even file official documents for you - ask to make sure.
 LoanKin is one example of a loan servicer who can even report payments to credit bureaus (which helps borrowers build credit).Think through everything before you move forward with a private mortgage.
 The following pages may provide food for thought: